MA Conflict, Governance and Global Development

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.

 Teaching and Learning

-You’ll have a minimum of 10 hours in the classroom every week, typically distributed across two-hour lectures, one-hour seminars and occasional workshops.
+You will have a minimum of 10 hours in the classroom every week, typically distributed across two-hour lectures, one-hour seminars and occasional workshops.
 The type and duration of these sessions can vary depending on the module and topic covered each week.

-Lectures go beyond the customary ‘chalk-and-talk’ approach and include a range of interactive tasks and activities.
+Lectures go beyond the customary ‘chalk-and-talk’ approach, and include a range of interactive tasks and activities.
 The use of technology is also widespread, including the use of online reading and other course materials.

 Through seminar group work and presentations, you'll be able to develop transferable skills such as articulating an argument both orally and in writing and presenting academic information in a lucid and cogent manner.

-You’ll spend at least 30 hours in independent study each week.
+You will spend at least 30 hours in independent study each week.
 This gives you the chance to prepare for in-class sessions and assignments.